Professor Hugh Jenkyns

 Pacific seamounts and plateaux

-Carbon, oxygen, strontium, sulphur, calcium, lithium and molybdenum isotopes in sediments as environmental indicators
+Carbon, oxygen, strontium, sulphur, calcium, lithium, molybdenum and uranium isotopes in sediments as environmental indicators

 Black shales and Oceanic Anoxic Events